rtm516/GeyserMC-wiki/Floodgate.md

 - *Copy* both key files and the `encrypted.txt` in the Floodgate config folder to Spigot Floodgate's config folder. **DO NOT DISTRIBUTE THIS KEY TO ANYBODY!** This key is what allows for Bedrock accounts to bypass the Java Edition authentication, and if anyone gets ahold of this, they can wreak havoc on your server.
 - Restart the Spigot servers and proxy server.

+## Account Linking

+Floodgate supports account linking, allowing you to join as your Java account on the server.
+This is an option that can be enabled in the Floodgate config.

 ## Known Issues/Caveats

 ## Skins